Excerpt from A Teenage Opera: History

+Release and legacy

+At first, EMI executives were critical of the use of children's voices on a supposedly "rock" record, but Wirtz played an acetate of the record to Radio London DJ John Peel, who loved it and played it on his show.
+After its eventual release, it climbed the UK singles chart, reaching number 2 in September 1967 (behind "The Last Waltz" by Engelbert Humperdinck).
+The single was a major hit in Europe, but in the US only reached number 109 on Billboard's Bubbling Under Hot 100 chart in October 1967.

 According to Wirtz, EMI treated the single as a one-off novelty, and refused to give the go-ahead for a full album until there had been a second hit single.
 Wirtz turned down an offer from Robert Stigwood to help develop the project.
-He continued to work on the project, which he intended to be "a kaleidoscope of stories, a bouquet of allegorical, tragiccomic tales about a variety of characters and their fate, all related to each other by the common thread of living in the same imaginary turn-of the-century village.
+He continued to work on the project, which he intended to be "a kaleidoscope of stories, a bouquet of allegorical, tragicomic tales about a variety of characters and their fate, all related to each other by the common thread of living in the same imaginary turn-of the-century village.
 Each character distinguished him/herself by rebelliously pursuing a dream or lifestyle against all odds and in defiance of conformity, their ageless celebration of youth and individuality embodying the very spirit of Rock’n’Roll."
 However, Wirtz became involved in a contractual dispute with EMI, and the ending of the offshore radio stations around the UK with the introduction of Radio 1 led to changes in the company's marketing approach.
 The second single from the proposed Teenage Opera, "Sam", was only a modest hit, and Wirtz and West lost interest in the project and ended their working partnership.

-In 2000, Wirtz wrote: "Quintessentially, what killed Teenage Opera was EMI’s blind and stubborn procrastination and political tomfoolery, which ultimately shot us all to shit.
+In 2000, Wirtz wrote: "Quintessentially, what killed Teenage Opera was EMI's blind and stubborn procrastination and political tomfoolery, which ultimately shot us all to shit.
 Nevertheless, even in its incomplete form and ultimate failure, Teenage Opera entered the history books as a bright torch and shining star, having set a precedent and broken down barriers to pave the way for others to succeed where I had failed."